PMET-public/mdm/README.md

 ## Additional troubleshooting notes

-To debug the launching script, `export debug_launcher=1`, too.
-This is currently a separate var because the launching script debugging output would otherwise pollute the menu output before the logging initialization can run.
-Also, it represents the output of the app's `<osx_appp>/Contents/Resources/script`, not the output of ~/.mdm/current/launcher because it is bundled with the app.
+To debug the launching script, run `export debug_launcher=1`, too.
+This is currently a separate var because the launching script debug output would otherwise display (and disrupt) the menu output before the logging initialization can run.
+Also, the launching script debug output (bundled with each app) is the output of the app's `<osx_appp>/Contents/Resources/script`, not the output of `~/.mdm/current/launcher`.
 The launcher should not need to be debugged often because it's relatively minimal, stable code to bootstrap the app.

-## Development on Linux
+## Development on Linux (optional)

 Since the included Travis CI and GitHub Workflow configuration use Ubuntu Bionic (18.04) for testing, you will probably also want a local version for faster feedback and debugging.